Head-Up Displays Can Lead to Distracted Driving

 Head-up displays are currently available as an add-on feature (ranging from $500 to $1,000) or as standard equipment in Lexus, BMW, Cadillac, Mercedes, and Audi models.
 Despite of the lack of research on head-up displays and driver distraction, additional car manufacturers are expected to incorporate the technology into vehicles in future years.

 There are many things that can distract you while driving and some of these distractions are the car manufacturers fault.
-If you have been in an accident due to distracted driving, contact the knowledgeable car accident lawyers at Arnold Law Firm immediately.
+If you have been in an accident due to distracted driving, contact a knowledgeable car accident lawyer in Sacramento at Arnold Law Firm immediately.